SymphonicTanning/EarlyCovid/README.md

 route.

-### Closing the Secondary Pathway Using Endosomal Entry Inhibitors.
+### Closing the Secondary Pathway Using Endosomal Entry Inhibitors

 There is a secondary path used by SARS-CoV-2 to enter cells: via cellular endosomes.
 SARS-CoV-2 enters endosomes using enzymes dependent